Grass cutting information

 Meadows

-- edges of meadows are cut where needed.
+- cut the edges of meadows where needed

-- informal footpaths, picnic areas and recreation areas may also be cut in larger meadows.
+- cut informal footpaths, picnic areas, and recreation areas in larger meadows

 Low fire risk